-At almost all of our community school projects we ensure that clean water is available for all the staff and pupils.
-This usually requires drilling a borehole because there is no reliable source of surface water and groundwater is found at a depth of at least 25m and often much lower.
-We then install a hand-pump and construct a concrete apron for drainage.
+At almost all of our community school projects we ensure that clean water is available for pupils and staff.
+There is often no reliable source of surface water so this usually requires drilling a borehole.
+Groundwater is found at a depth of at least 25m, and often much lower.
+We install a hand-pump and construct a concrete apron for drainage.

 We use a local contractor to undertake the work and test the quality of the water before commissioning.
 The water-pump is a community asset maintained by the school or clinic, and if well maintained will last for many years.

-Solar lighting has great potential and where we can we introduce solar lighting in our builds to help give communities the opportunity to use their new buildings in the evenings.
+Solar lighting has great potential.
+Where we can we introduce solar lighting in our build projects to help give communities the opportunity to use their new buildings in the evenings.

 To find out more about our approach to sustainable building, materials and design, please get in touch – we would love to talk to you and share ideas.